Projective curves and weak second-order logic: Model theoretic preliminaries

 Given a first-order structure $\ca A$ (for instance a field), the family of definable sets in $\ca A$ (in the sense of first-order logic) is closed under boolean operations, cartesian products and projections on a subset of the coordinates, but in general it is not closed under taking quotients.
 However there is a canonical way, due to Shelah, to associate to $\ca A$ a new structure $\ca A^{eq}$ whose definable sets are stable under quotients.
 This is well-known (see for example \cite[Chapter 4]{Hod}) but we briefly recall some definitions to fix terminology and notation.

 \begin{defn} Let $\ca A$ be a first-order structure, possibly many-sorted.
-The structure $\ca A^{eq}$ is obtained from $\ca A$ as follows: \begin{itemize} \item The language $L^{eq}$ of $\ca A^{eq}$ contains all the symbols of the language $L$ of $\ca A$ and new sorts and function symbols as specified below.
-The interpretation of the symbols of $L$ is the same in the two structures. \item If $E \subseteq X\times X$ is a $0$-definable equivalence relation in $\ca A$, where $X$ is a product of some sorts of $\ca A$, there is a new sort $S_E$ in $\ca A^{eq}$ interpreted as the quotient $X/E$. \item For each $S_E$ as above, $\ca A^{eq}$ has a function symbol $p_E:X\to S_E$ interpreted as the natural projection from $X$ to $X/E$. \end{itemize}
+The structure $\ca A^{eq}$ is obtained from $\ca A$ as follows: \begin{itemize} \item All the sorts of $\ca A$ are also sorts of $\ca A^{eq}$. \item If $E \subseteq X\times X$ is a $0$-definable equivalence relation in $\ca A$, where $X$ is a product of some sorts of $\ca A$, there is a new sort $S_E$ in $\ca A^{eq}$ interpreted as the quotient $X/E$. \item For each $S_E$ as above, $\ca A^{eq}$ has a function symbol $p_E:X\to S_E$ interpreted as the natural projection from $X$ to $X/E$. \item The language $L^{eq}$ of $\ca A^{eq}$ contains, in addition to the sorts, all the functions $p_E$, and the symbols of the language $L$ of $\ca A$.
+The interpretation of the symbols of $L$ is the same in the two structures. \end{itemize} \end{defn} The requirement that $E$ is $0$-definable ensures that if $\ca A$ and $\ca B$ are elementarily equivalent, then so are $\ca A^{eq}$ and $\ca B^{eq}$ (in particular, they have the same language).
+If $T$ is the complete theory of $\ca A$, the complete theory of $\ca A^{eq}$ is called $T^{eq}$.